 You’ve applied many of the principles and have expanded the size of your pricing cell but you’ve hit a new limit and you haven’t been able to make the fundamental switch in thinking that opens up the value-based pricing of levels four and five.

-We can also deliver the learning in private training engagements for firms of any size.
-You are ready for the next level.
+We also deliver the learning in private training engagements for firms of any size.

 Moving Up From Level Four: Value-Based Pricing